billkenney/update_max3_plus3/readme.md

 10. if you want to run the resonance testing macro, you need to install these: `sudo apt install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev ; ~/klippy-env/bin/pip install -v numpy`

-11. if you want to install moonraker-obico, run these commands then install with kiauh:
-`sudo mkdir -p /root/.config/pip ; sudo printf "[global]\nbreak-system-packages = true\n" > /root/.config/pip/pip.conf ; sudo pip3 install -U urllib3 requests ; sudo apt install janus ; sudo systemctl enable janus ; sudo systemctl start janus`

 ################################################################################################################################################################

 the installation of these patch files is not necessary, and i recommended you skip these steps as they could cause problems. although they could get thumbnails working on the screen again

 ################################################################################################################################################################

-12. if you are installing qidi's patch files, for the max3 with the bltouch run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_bltouch_patch.cfg ; mv printer-max3_bltouch_patch.cfg ~/klipper_config/config/printer.cfg`
+11. if you are installing qidi's patch files, for the max3 with the bltouch run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_bltouch_patch.cfg ; mv printer-max3_bltouch_patch.cfg ~/klipper_config/config/printer.cfg`

 for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe_patch.cfg ; mv printer-max3_probe_patch.cfg ~/klipper_config/config/printer.cfg`